 Next stop, gelato!
 There is a wonderful little gelateria we usually go to in Rovato.
 Yummy!
 The gelato was as good as ever.
 That night, we ate at La Smorfida in Erbusco.
 La Smorfida is a osteria and pizzeria.
 I had a delicious pizza topped with zucchini flowers.

-Because Katia and Guido did not have a pull-out couch, we all slept at her parents' house as they were away on holiday.
+Because Katia and Guido did not have a pull-out couch at their place, we all slept at Katia's parents' house since they were away on holiday.
 In the middle of the night, I sat up on the bed to get up to open the window.
 The bed, which was sort of like a metal futon bed, sunk down and collapsed in one section.
 I tried and tried to fix it but it would not straighten out.
 Katia woke up and heard a noise coming from my bedroom.
 She came in to see what was wrong.
-I was laughing so hard as we both tried to fix the bed.
+We were laughing so hard as we both tried to fix the bed.
 After a few tries, she was able to get it to straighten out, and then we both went back to bed.

 Sunday, June 17th